 Deep Learning has worked its way into our conversations regarding AI, Big data and Analytics.
 And with good reason too.
 The world is moving towards a self-service revolution and Deep learning is showing tremendous promise when it comes to developing autonomous and self-teaching systems.
 Google has toyed with Deep Learning to come up with voice and image recognition algorithms.
 Similarly, Netflix (and chill) and Amazon uses Deep Learning to predict what you want to buy or watch next.

-Andrew Ng from Coursera who formally founded Google Brain describes Deep Learning in the context of traditional artificial neural networks.
+Andrew Ng who formally founded Google Brain describes Deep Learning in the context of traditional artificial neural networks.
 This chief scientist at Baidu research describes Machine Learning as using brain simulations to:

 1. Make learning algorithms better and easier to use